A block MINRES algorithm based on the banded Lanczos method: Removal of Dependent Lanczos Vectors

 The notion of Krylov subspace grade has been extended to the block Krylov subspace setting \cite{GS.2009}, where we denote $\nu(\vek A,\vek F_{0})$ the block grade of $\vek A$ with respect to $\vek F_{0}$ as the smallest integer such that

-As in the single vector case, if the block grade is achieved during the iteration of a block Krylov subspace method, then the the method converges (if the initial block residual is used to generate the subspace).
-However, if we encounter a dependent vector, this does not signify that we have converged.
+As in the single-vector case if the block grade is achieved during the iteration of a block Krylov subspace method, then the the method converges (if the initial block residual is used to generate the subspace).
+However, unlike the single-vector case the encounter of a dependent basis vector in a block method does not signify that the block grade has been reached.
+Thus if we encounter a dependent vector, this does not necessarily signify that the method has converged.
 The process may generate dependent vectors without convergence any of the systems \cite{GS.2009}.
-In the case of algorithms that are built upon the symmetric or nonsymmetric block/banded Lanczos methods, this dependence of the Lanczos vectors can lead to unstable algorithms if not properly handled; see, e.g., \cite{freund.QMR.1991,OLeary1980}.
+In the case of algorithms that are built upon the symmetric or nonsymmetric block/band Lanczos methods, this dependence of the Lanczos vectors can lead to unstable algorithms if not properly handled; see, e.g., \cite{freund.QMR.1991,OLeary1980}.